 So, the significance of data visualization is so prominent because it:

-• Simplifies Complex Data: data visualization tools allow converting complex and intricate datasets into digestible formats with obvious correlations.
+- Simplifies Complex Data: powerful visualization tools allow converting complex and intricate datasets into digestible formats with obvious correlations.

-• Enables Data-Driven Alerts: modern AI data visualization and business intelligence tools can flag anomalies and trigger real-time alerts, allowing immediate action on emerging issues.
+- Enables Data-Driven Alerts: modern AI data visualization and BI tools can flag anomalies and trigger real-time alerts, allowing immediate action on emerging issues.

 AI Data Visualization and Business Intelligence Innovation: How AI Enhances BI